stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-19-devops-interview-questions-part-2.md

 I think most of the questions described above can be addresed across different seniorities/positions, since the creativity of the answers and the depth of the understading of the issue, can greatly vary from individual to individual, being of great aid in understading how the other person can think and analyze a problem.

-Stay close for part 3 of this blog series, happy learning!
+Stay close for part 3 of this blog series and as usual, happy learning!